Industrial Heritage Summer School

 On site in Berlin

-During the second half of the Summer School we tie together the biggest challenges and questions.
-We reflect on whether and how places of industrial heritage can (credibly) become places of good practice in sustainability.
 The subsequent project workshops are based on the BarCamp format.
-As participants, you will work in small groups to develop solutions and initial project ideas.
-Here you contribute your knowledge and skills.
-In smaller groups you decide for yourself which ideas you will pursue and develop into projects.
+As a participant, you will work in small groups to develop solutions and initial project ideas.
+You will contribute your knowledge and skills.
+In small groups you will decide for yourself which ideas you want to pursue and develop into projects.
 You will practice intercultural communication, the organization of a joint project and acquire methodological skills.
 The Summer School team will be there to advise you.
-At the end you will present your concepts and share your work experiences.
-To wrap up the program, we are planning exciting visits to industrial heritage sites in Berlin.
+At the end, you will present your concepts and share your experiences.
+To wrap up the program, we are planning some exciting visits to industrial heritage sites in Berlin.

 Application